 - Structure of the demonstration and writing skills

-The name of the laureate and the title of his/her thesis will be published on both the GIS Sociabilités and the DIGITENS European project websites mid-April 2022.
+The name of the laureate and the title of his/her thesis will be published on both the GIS Sociabilités and DIGIT.EN.S websites by mid-June 2023.